The candle represents Jesus as the light of the world.

 Class 3, are enjoying a 10 week course on swimming.
 They are learning how to swim, developing their confidence in the water and building up their stamina and strength to swim a length.

-Bethany Henderson has joined Class 3 for a short period of time.
+Miss B Henderson has joined Class 3 for a short period of time.
 She is a first year trainee teacher who is gaining experience in the classroom.
 Her role is to support the class teacher, become involved in school life and teach lessons of her own.
-Bethany is thoroughly enjoying her time with Class 3 and has been made most welcome.
+She is thoroughly enjoying her time with Class 3 and has been made most welcome.

 Design and Technology Nativity Stables.

-Class 3 have enjoyed making and designing Nativity stables as part of their DT wooden structures project.
+Class 3 have enjoyed making and designing Nativity stables as part of their Design Technology wooden structures project.
 They used hack saws, miter boards and glue guns.
-They experienced having to accurately measure and cut balsa and dowel wood.
+They had to accurately measure and cut balsa and dowel wood.
 They then created their uniquely designed stables some of which included: ladders, animal pens and a cross.

 A lot of fun was had making the stables.

-As part of our topic, Are all Churches the Same?
-Class 3 visited their local church to have a look around.
+As part of our topic, Are all Churches the Same?, Class 3 visited their local church, St Helen Hollinfare, to have a look around.
 We looked at the organ, pulpit, lecturn and altar.
 We then discussed why this furniture is used in churches.

 Class 3, then drew some objects found in the church and talked about what they found most interesting.